-- Staff shall post signs at all entrances instructing students, staff, and visitors not to enter campus if they have any COVID-19 symptoms.
-COVID-19 symptoms include fever, chills, cough, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, recent loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea. - Staff and students' parents or guardians are required to conduct symptom screening at-home, prior to arrival. - Temperature screening of students and staff is not required.
+Staff shall post signs at all entrances instructing students, staff, and visitors not to enter campus if they have any COVID-19 symptoms.
+COVID-19 symptoms can include but are not limited to: Fever of

+100.4 degrees Fahrenheit or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea, unless a licensed health care professional determines the person's symptoms were caused by a known condition other than COVID-19.

+- Staff and students' parents or guardians are required to conduct symptom screening at-home, prior to arrival. - Temperature screening of students and staff is not required.
 If temperature screening is performed, contactless thermometers should be used. - Any employee administering the screening process is required to wear a face covering. - Staff shall use contact thermometers only when a fever is suspected and if appropriate PPE can be used (facemask, eye protection, and disposable gloves).
-If staff shall use contact thermometers, contact thermometers will be properly cleaned and disinfected after each use. - Students or staff with any identified COVID-19 symptoms and/or a temperature of 100.0 or higher will be sent home immediately until testing and/or medical evaluation has been conducted. - CUSD will communicate screening requirements to all staff and families and provide periodic reminders throughout the school year.
+If staff shall use contact thermometers, contact thermometers will be properly cleaned and disinfected after each use. - Students or staff with any identified COVID-19 symptoms and/or a temperature of 100.0 or higher will be sent home immediately until testing and/or medical evaluation has been conducted - CUSD will communicate screening requirements to all staff and families and provide periodic reminders throughout the school year.